 In 2026, 49% of consumers say they would use AI to search for personalized product recommendations, per Adobe's 2026 AI and Digital Trends Report, and 80% expect customer experiences to be highly personalized and anticipatory of customer needs in real time.

 Generative AI for consumers has crossed into mainstream behavior.
 Suno, the text-to-song app, has 2 million paid subscribers and $300 million in annual recurring revenue per TechCrunch.
-People are letting AI write music for their birthdays.
-They are letting it pick their workout playlist, their dinner plan, their week's grocery list, and increasingly, what they wear.
+People let AI draft the playlist, the dinner plan, the week's grocery list.
+But clothing is not a playlist.
+What you wear is personal, visual, and tied to your own body, so the thing people actually want is not an algorithm choosing for them.
+It is to choose for themselves, and to see the result before they commit.

 Travel keeps stopping at the point where the bag closes.